The Business of Breast feeding

 “Ultrasound provides a window of opportunity for scientists and industry.”

-The two Medela feeding products resulting from this research are designed to feed expressed milk in the closest way to breastfeeding to encourage normal facial, oral and skull development, and reduce the risk of malocclusion and sleep disorders.
+The two Medela feeding products resulting from this research are designed to feed expressed milk in the closest way to breastfeeding to encourage normal tongue movement, nipple positioning and the use of intraoral vacuum to remove milk and the coordination of sucking, swallowing, breathing and pausing.

 Dr Geddes and her team maintain a close relationship with Medela and they continue to generously support the research conducted by her team ensuring this research continues to contribute knowledge for the benefit of families and practitioners globally.
 In addition, a number of UWA graduates have been offered the opportunity to work with Medela and students in the group have been exposed to industry best practices.